jakearchibald/navigation-transitions/README.md

 # Immediate Slide in/out transition

 The above examples don't begin to animate until the new page has fetched and become interactive.
-That's ok, but this API allows the current page to transition while the new page is being fetch, improving the perception of performance:
+That's ok, but this API allows the current page to transition while the new page is being fetched, improving the perception of performance:

 ```js
 window.addEventListener('navigate', event => {